 You think everyone is there, when all of a sudden the bell rings.
 Maybe a package?
 When you walk towards the door, the cake in your stomach seems to turn into concrete.
 Your least favourite uncle (to put it mildly) is standing in front of the door.
 Was he in that app group at all?
 Apparently...
 While you're not even at the door yet, you already have the idea that you can smell your uncle through the door...

-So, what are you gonna do?
+So, what are you going to do?

-Clean' and 'dirty' pain
+'Clean' and 'dirty' pain

-Clean pain' is the emotional and physical pain that exists, and that you cannot escape.
-The things that are against you, the pain that you feel, and in the example above the uncle who suddenly stands at your door.
-Unfortunately, you have little influence over some things in your life, or you have made a choice that will cause problems later on that you hadn't overlooked.
+'Clean pain' is the emotional and physical pain that is there, and that you cannot escape.
+The things that bother you, the pain you feel, and in the example above, the uncle who suddenly stands at your doorstep.
+Unfortunately, you have little influence over some things in your life, or you have made a choice that causes problems later on that you hadn't overlooked.

-Dirty pain is pain caused by how you deal with your clean pain.
-By grumbling, by irritating you, by always wishing that things would be different from what they are, by blaming yourself, by saying but not doing, and so on.
-All the negative energy you spend on problems you often couldn't get away from anyway.
-In the example you can imagine that on A or B you can get a lot of 'dirty pain'!
+'Dirty pain' is pain caused by how you deal with your clean pain.
+By grumbling, irritating you, always wishing things were different from what they are, blaming yourself, saying but not doing, and so on.
+All the negative energy you spend on problems you often could not have escaped.
+In the example you can imagine that on A or B can lead to a lot of 'dirty pain'!

 Maybe you have already made the comparison, but if you extend the example above to yourself, you could say that the annoying uncle is 'your pain'.
 Your body is your home, where the pain just walks in, without you waiting for it!
-Your pain doesn't even have the decency to ring the bell...
+Your pain doesn't even have the decency to ring the doorbell...